VisiCore/Content/Cribl/cc-stream-slack-audit-rest-io/README.md

-# VisiCore Slack Audit Logs REST Collector
+# VisiCore Slack Audit Logs Rest Collector
 ----

 This pack pulls all audit activity from the Slack Audit Logs API into your data observability pipeline with audit events like user and AI activity.